 Generally it’s a personal choice, but in today’s world of technology, having digital copies of your to-do lists is super convenient.
 Plus you won’t accidentally stick it in the recycling!
-As one student said; “In this digital age plenty of apps to help you.”
+As one student said, “In this digital age there are plenty of apps to help you.”
 (Stephanie, 84 ATAR).

 Speaking of apps, here are my top 3 free ones to try out:

 Any.Do – Clean and simple, plus you can add reminders!
 Works on iOS, Android and Google Chrome, so you can link your phone and laptop.

 Todoist – Nice minimalist look, plus it syncs with the Cloud (though I admit I still don’t totally understand the Cloud).
 Works on the web, Android, iOS, Windows, Chrome and Firefox!